rickyeckhardt/rickyeckhardt/README.md

 ### Hi, I'm Ricky.

 Welcome to my GitHub!
-I am a passionate front end developer pretending to be a full stack developer who moonlights as a game developer.
+I am a passionate developer that loves the web!

 - 🔭 I’m currently working on a project named Taberna.
 - 🌱 I’m currently loving C# and NestJS.